Channel Estimation under Large Doppler Shifts and Channel Aging in NOMA-Based Air-Ground Communications: ag Propagation and Channel Model

 where $n$ is the discrete time index and $L$ is the number of visible lateral reflectors at the \ac{ac}'s given location.
-The path strengths for the \ac{los} and \ac{gmp} channels, $\alpha_{mk}^{\text{LOS}}$ and $\alpha_{mk}^{\text{GMP}}$, are calculated using the free-space path loss formula.
-Meanwhile, the path strengths of \ac{lmp}, $\hat{\alpha}^{l}_{mk}$, are derived from the statistical distributions provided in \cite{nik_tvt1}.
-The phase of each \ac{mpc} is determined by its path length, $d_{mk}$, and wavelength $\lambda$.
-Each \ac{mpc}'s Doppler frequency, $\nu_{k}$, is determined by the carrier frequency and the time derivative of its corresponding path length.
+The path strengths for the \ac{los} and \ac{gmp} channels, $\alpha_{mk}^{\text{LOS}}$ and $\alpha_{mk}^{\text{GMP}}$, are calculated using the \ac{fspl} formula.
+Meanwhile, the path strengths of \ac{lmp}, $\hat{\alpha}^{l}_{mk}$, are derived as explained in~\cite{nik_tvt1}.
+The phase of each \ac{mpc} is determined by the wavelength $\lambda$ and its path length $d_{mk}[n]$, which varies with the time index $n$.
+The Doppler frequency of each \ac{mpc}, $\nu_{k}$, is determined by the carrier frequency and the time derivative of its corresponding path length.
 The vertical reflection coefficient for the \ac{gmp} is denoted by $\rho_{v}$.
 When the ground reflection point is within a non-reflective area, $\rho_{v}=0$.
 Otherwise, $\rho_{v}$ is computed using the formula from \cite{Parsons}, accounting for grazing angle and electromagnetic properties of dry ground \cite{ITU}.

 As a result, the discrete-time channel at the $n$-th time index between the $m$-th antenna element and the $k$-th \ac{ac}, ${h}_{mk}[n]$, is calculated by

 The vector representing the channel between the antenna array on the \ac{gs} and the $k$-th \ac{ac} is given by \mbox{$\textbf{h}_{:k}[n]=[{h}_{1k}[n], {h}_{2k}[n],\dots,{h}_{Mk}[n]]^T\in \mathbb{C}^{M}$}, and the channel matrix between the $K$ \ac{ac} and the \ac{gs} is \mbox{$\textbf{H}_n=[\textbf{h}_{:1}[n], \textbf{h}_{:2}[n], \dots, \textbf{h}_{:K}[n]]\in \mathbb{C}^{M\times K}$}.